daneb/blog/_sermons/romans-five.md

 or why my mother died when I was at 11?
 Why this suffering, while others kids grow up with warm loving parents.
 - The answer, I don't know God's ways.
 But I do know, He's prepared us for it.
 But scripture does tell us more.
 - Let's turn to
-> READ Hebrews 11:32-40.
+> READ Hebrews 11:32-40

-vs. 40 - how amazing is this brothers and sisters, these great and mighty witnesses, accomplished so much and endured so much (torture, lions, death, pain), and now I recognized by God in this book the Bible.
+- (verse 40) how amazing is this brothers and sisters, these great and mighty witnesses, accomplished so much and endured so much
+(torture, lions, death, pain), and now I recognized by God in this book the Bible.
 But they were only the frame of the puzzle, and we the completion of it.
 We were given so much more, then them, because would have Jesus.
 And together we are linked.

 ###### (ii) Encouragement in Trial
 - Let's move on, to

 > READ Hebrews 12.
 (Heb 12:1-2).

 - Here we can see Paul encouraging us, to lay aside every weight,
 - We can glory, see the wonder in tribulation because God has set an expectation, has given us warning, given us heavenly blessings, an example of men and women who have suffered, but also the general value of suffering.
 This is far more, then the rest of the world has.